alecbideri/LexiSched/frontend/src/Components/component.md

 # Banner

-This component contains and illustrates a call to action to create an account and access the clien't context signUp page
+This component contains and illustrates a call to action to create an account and access the client's context signUp page

 # Footer